Our Churches

 Waterrow Church and Community Hall

 Regular Services: Please note that regular services are not running at Waterrow currently.
-For more information please contact a church warden using the link in the paragraph below.
-Church Contacts: To contact a church warden please see our contacts list for The Hills.
-The church that each warden is associated with is listed alongside their name.
-Church History and Information: Waterrow Church and Hall is part of the Chipstable with Raddington parish which contains 3 churches – All Saints Chipstable, St.…
+For more information on services and church activities in the hall, please get in touch with the contacts.
+Hall History and Information: Waterrow Church and Hall is part of the Chipstable with Raddington parish which contains 3 churches – All Saints Chipstable, St. Michael’s Raddington and Waterrow Church and Community Hall.
+For more information on the parish please visit their parish website.
+Waterrow is a pretty little…

 St. Mary Magdalene Clatworthy